neuefische/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

   functions.
 Use them as the argument for `onClick` or `onSubmit`, respectively.
 - Append the created components at the right places in your HTML.
 All container elements are already available in the `index.js`.

+## Development

+### CodeSandbox

+Select the "Browser" tab to view this project.

+### Local development

+To run project commands locally, you need to install the dependencies using `npm i` first.

+You can then use the following command:

+- `npm run lint` to run the linter

+Use the Live Preview Extension for Visual Studio Code to view this project in the browser.
+Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.